XanaduAI/flamingpy/README.md

 </p>

 <p align="center">
- <a href="https://github.com/XanaduAI/ft-stack">FlamingPy</a> is a cross-platform Python library with several backends for efficient simulations of error correction in fault-tolerant quantum computers.
+ <a href="https://github.com/XanaduAI/ft-stack">FlamingPy</a> is a cross-platform Python library with a variety of backends for efficient simulations of error correction in fault-tolerant quantum computers.
 </p>

 ## Features